mindspore-lab/mindone/examples/opensora_hpcai/README.md

 ### Open-Sora 1.0 Training

-Once the data is prepared, run the following commands to launch training.
+Once the training data including the [T5 text embeddings](#cache-text-embeddings) is prepared, you can run the following commands to launch training.

 ```bash
 # standalone training, 16x256x256